Super Bowl III: Aftermath

 The following season, 1969, would be the last one before the AFL–NFL merger.
-The AFL's Kansas City Chiefs would go on to defeat the NFL's Minnesota Vikings in Super Bowl IV.
-That victory by the AFL squared the Super Bowl series with the NFL at two games apiece before the two leagues merged into one.

-As part of the merger, the Colts were one of three NFL teams that moved to the newly formed American Football Conference (AFC) with the Jets and the other AFL teams (the other two were the Cleveland Browns and Pittsburgh Steelers, who were first division rivals in the AFC Central and later the AFC North, with a three-year gap that resulted from the Browns' controversial relocation to Baltimore interrupting it).

-The former Super Bowl III combatants became divisional rivals in the AFC East until the 2002 realignment shifted the Colts, who had moved to Indianapolis in 1984, to the new AFC South; the teams would however not meet in the playoffs until the 2002 season.
+As part of the merger, the Colts were one of three NFL teams that moved to the newly formed American Football Conference (AFC) with the Jets and the other AFL teams.
+The Jets and Colts became divisional rivals in the AFC East until the 2002 realignment shifted the Colts, who had moved to Indianapolis in 1984, to the new AFC South; the teams would however not meet in the playoffs until the 2002 season.
 Due to being in the same conference, a Super Bowl rematch is no longer possible unless the NFL radically changes its conference alignment and/or its playoff structure.

 The Jets have not played in the Super Bowl since the merger, losing the AFC Championship Game in the 1982, 1998, 2009 and 2010 seasons.
 On the other hand, the Colts won Super Bowl V (1970), then after relocating to Indianapolis, won Super Bowl XLI (2006) and lost Super Bowl XLIV (2009).

 However, teams representing Baltimore and New York have contested one Super Bowl since the merger: Super Bowl XXXV between the Jets' crosstown rival (the Giants) and Baltimore's replacement team (the Ravens), with the latter contest being won by Baltimore.

-This was the first of three occasions in which a team from New York defeated one from Baltimore in postseason play during 1969, as the Knicks eliminated the Bullets in the NBA playoffs, and the Mets upset the heavily favored Orioles in the World Series.
+This was the first of three occasions in which a team from New York defeated one from Baltimore in postseason play during 1969, as the Knicks eliminated the Baltimore Bullets in the NBA playoffs before falling to the eventual NBA Champion Celtics in the Eastern Division finals.
+Then in baseball the Mets upset the heavily favored Orioles in the World Series.
+The Orioles and Mets seasons mirrored their NFL counterparts as the Orioles nabbed first place in the newly formed AL East for good on April 16th and would easily hold the lead for the rest of the season finishing 19 games ahead of the defending champion Detroit Tigers.
+Meanwhile the Mets were in third place in the NL East and 10 games behind the Chicago Cubs only to finish 8 games ahead of the Cubs while winning the division.

+The Colts and Orioles would achieve redemption the following year with the Orioles winning the 1970 World Series over the Cincinnati Reds.
+Four months later, the Colts defeated the Dallas Cowboys 16-13 in Super Bowl V.

 This was also the last postseason victory for the Jets until they beat the Cincinnati Bengals in the 1982–83 playoffs.

-In his 1983 autobiography and in subsequent media interviews, Colts lineman Bubba Smith alleged that the game had been rigged to allow the Jets to win so the NFL/AFL merger would proceed smoothly.
+In his 1983 autobiography and in subsequent media interviews, Colts lineman Bubba Smith alleged that the game had been rigged to allow the Jets to win so the NFL–AFL merger would proceed smoothly.
 Smith (who died in 2011) never offered evidence to support his claims, and his charges were never corroborated by anyone.
 His old coach Don Shula flatly rejected them, accusing Smith of making them up to sensationalize his book, stating "The way I recall that Super Bowl is that everyone missed everybody all day long, including Bubba."